Last Updated on by Karl

 Blue Tomato Images Zoom to Insane Resolution

 Larger images translate into more sales.
-Here are two really great examples of how e-commerce sites use zoom to scale images.
+Here are two great examples of how e-commerce sites use the zoom to scale images.
 One is from the sporting goods seller Blue Tomato.
-I think this is one of the best way I have seen image scaling.
-The images in product view are clear and high quality but the zoom feature just blows you away.
+I think this is one of the best ways I have seen image scaling.
+The images in product view are clear and high quality, but the zoom feature blows you away.

 Click on this image to see the insanely high resolution of the original.